eflglobal/exercise-data-transformation/README.md

+_This exercise is based on a real problem that we had to solve at EFL.
+It is designed to show you an example of the kinds of challenges you would be working on at EFL, as well as to help us understand how you approach these kinds of challenges!
+Good luck, and above all, have fun!_

 # Data Transformation Exercise
 The company where you work has created an online survey.
 Whenever someone completes this survey, their responses and some metadata are collected and sent to the backend as a list of JSON objects.

 After validation, this data must be transformed so it can be correctly stored in the database.

 **Your task is to design and build a process to transform the incoming data from [`payload.json` (included in this GitHub repo)](payload.json) so that it can be imported into the `assessmentResponse` table described below.**

 - You must use Python (any version) to complete this exercise.
 - You may use any frameworks/ORMs/libraries/etc. that you are comfortable with.